terraform-google-modules/terraform-google-redis/README.md

 # Terraform Redis Module for GCP

+## ⚠ Deprecated

+This module has been deprecated.
+Please switch to the managed service using [terraform-google-memorystore](https://github.com/terraform-google-modules/terraform-google-memorystore).
+For more information, please refer to the [documentation](https://cloud.google.com/memorystore/docs/redis/redis-overview).

 This repository contains Terraform Modules used to launch a Redis Sentinel HA Cluster on Google Cloud.

 Redis Sentinel manages a High-Availability Redis cluster with Google Cloud Managed Instance Group providing auto-healing and monitoring built in.
 Redis is very useful for caching application data in memory and can also be used as a message broker.